hosseinv93/itp2lt/README.md

 # itp2lt
-Converting ITP file used in Gromacs to LT file used in Moltemplate
+Converting ITP file used in GROMACS to LT file used in MOLTEMPLATE

 ### Script Usage Instructions: Converting Files from ITP to LT Format
 To use this script for converting files from ITP format to LT format, follow these steps: